bvishnev/IE-497-Group-2/README.md

 Available at: https://www.nasdaqtrader.com/content/technicalsupport/specifications/dataproducts/NQTVITCHSpecification.pdf

 ## Implementation Details
 The design was implemented in SystemVerilog (source files included).
-The module takes in the data byte stream, start and end message flags, a valid byte flag, along with a clock and asynchronous reset signal.
+The module takes in the data byte stream, a start message flag, a valid byte flag, along with a clock and asynchronous reset signal.
 Each field of the message is assigned to its own output register; unused fields are assigned to zero.
 Finally, there is another output that is raised for one cycle at the end of a message to indicate that a valid message has been processed.
 The inputs and outputs are summarized in the tables below.

 ### Inputs